oldfatcrab/PSYCH101/README.md

         - suggests that the spinal cord has a neurological gate that either blocks pain signals or allows them to travel to the brain
         - distractions can close the gate
         - brain is blocking out the pain response with lots of other responses
-        - endorphins, which are the bodies natural pain killers, may shut the gate right at the spinal cord so that pain can't travel to the brain
+        - endorphins, which are the body's natural pain killers, may shut the gate right at the spinal cord so that pain can't travel to the brain

 - Balance
     - feeling of be disoriented or dizzy - kinesthetic sense